Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: Introduction

 If $G:E\to E$ is a fibre-preserving map on a principal $\T^d$ bundle that satisfies $G(e.g)=G(e).Ag$, for some $A\in GL(d,\Z)$ and all $e\in E,g\in\T^d$ in the structure group, then we call $G$ an \emph{$A$-map}.
 In particular, when $A$ is hyperbolic, we call $G$ a \emph{fibrewise affine Anosov diffeomorphism}.

-Gogolev, Ontaneda and Rodriguez-Hertz showed in \cite{GORH} if the base dynamics of such a fibrewise affine Anosov diffeomorphism $F$ (actually more generally for any partially hyperbolic $A\in SL(d,\Z)$) satisfy certain conditions, then $F$ is a partially hyperbolic diffeomorphism.
+We took this notion of fibrewise hyperbolicity from \cite{f-g} where Farrell and Gogolev mainly studied the bundles that support such dynamics.
+There is also a more general notion of ``foliated hyperbolicity'' by Bonatti, Gómez-Mont and Martínez that appeared in \cite{bgmm} where the authors studied diffeomorphisms that are hyperbolic along the leaves of a foliated manifold and proved elementary dynamical properties, e.g., the strong stable and unstable distributions are integrable.

+We are interested in this class of fibrewise Anosov examples also partially because of the new class of partially hyperbolic systems constructed by Gogolev, Ontaneda and Rodriguez-Hertz in \cite{GORH} with simply-connected total spaces, although note that here a fibrewise Anosov diffeomorphism is not necessarily partially hyperbolic unless the base dynamics are ``dominated'' by the dynamics in the fibres.

-In this paper, we generalize the results of Franks and Manning to the above setting.
+In this paper, we prove the global structural stability for fibrewise Anosov diffeomorphisms, generalizing the results of Franks and Manning.
 Namely, we prove the following theorem.

 \begin{theorem} Let $p:E\to B$ be a compact $C^1$ principal torus bundle and let $F:E\to E$ be a fibrewise Anosov diffeomorphism.
-Then there exists an fibrewise affine Anosov diffeomorphism $G:E\to E$ and a homeomorphism $h:E\to E$, which is homotopic to $\id_E$ and fibres over $\id_B$, such that $h\circ F=G\circ h$. \end{theorem}
+Then there exists a fibrewise affine Anosov diffeomorphism $G:E\to E$ and a homeomorphism $h:E\to E$, which is homotopic to $\id_E$ and fibres over $\id_B$, such that $h\circ F=G\circ h$. \end{theorem}

-We will get the semi-conjugacy from the following proposition.
-It is worth noting that because the structure group of a compact principal torus bundle only contains translations, a fibre-preserving map should induce the same automorphism on the homology of the torus fibre, provided that the base is connected.
-This is because the restrictions of the map to nearby fibres are homotopic, and then we can conclude by going from neighborhood to neighborhood.
+\begin{remark} Note that because the structure group of a compact principal torus bundle only contains translations, a fibre-preserving map induces the same automorphism on the homology of the torus fibre over each point, provided that the base is connected.
+This is because the restrictions of the map to nearby fibres are homotopic, and then we can conclude by going from neighborhood to neighborhood. \end{remark}